Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/optimize_scenery.md

 Once finished, you should see this on the console:
 ![Image title](../assets/images/optimize_scenery.png){ align=center }

-By default, the building process is executed by the MFS fspackagetool exe.
+By default, the building process is executed by the MSFS fspackagetool exe.
 At the end of the process, you shoud see this window:

 ![fspackagetools_build_competed.png](..%2Fassets%2Fimages%2Ffspackagetools_build_completed.png)